Somethin' Else (song)

 "Somethin' Else" is a song by the rockabilly musician Eddie Cochran, co-written by his girlfriend Sharon Sheeley and his elder brother Bob Cochran, and released in 1959.
-It has been covered by a wide range of artists, including Johnny Hallyday, Led Zeppelin, and the Sex Pistols.
+It has been covered by a wide range of artists, including Johnny Hallyday and the Sex Pistols.

 Original version

 Bob Cochran, Eddie's brother, and Sharon Sheeley share the song writing credit along with Eddie.
 The first-person lyrics describe how the singer wants a convertible car he cannot afford, and a girl who he fears will not go out with him.
-But in the end, by saving money, he is able to buy an older car, and works up the confidence to ask the girl out.
+But in the end, by saving money, he is able to buy an old Ford car, and works up the confidence to ask the girl out.